 - developing and presenting an updated program logic model including measures of success to determine the effectiveness of the Program updating the EPA Business Recycling Unit’s existing risk framework

 - analysing program data provided by the EPA to enhance to provide an overall understanding of the Bin Trim Program

 - analysing and evaluating the audit data captured in the EPA’s Bin Trim App and other reporting data

 - conducting a desktop review into equivalent programs and schemes around Australia and internationally

 - conducting semi-structured interviews with stakeholders including EPA staff, Grantees, Assessors and participating businesses

 - conducting a Value for Money analysis following the 4Es definition.

 ARTD’s work helped support the design, planning and implementation of Round 4 of the Bin Trim Program.
 The interim and final evaluation and risk assessment reports were used by the EPA to better understand Program issues and risks as well as key learnings, outcomes and achievements.

 Monitoring and Evaluation (M&E) Framework for the Community Litter Grant (CLG) program (EPA, 2019): ARTD was commissioned to develop a M&E Framework for Round 5 of the CLG program.
-Delivered by the EPA, as part of the Waste Less, Recycle More initiative, the program provides funding to community groups who want to do something about litter in their local environments. $50 has been committed to 2021 to deliver on the Premier’s Priority to reduce little volume in NSW by 2020.
+Delivered by the EPA, as part of the Waste Less, Recycle More initiative, the program provides funding to community groups who want to do something about litter in their local environments. $50 million has been committed to 2021 to deliver on the Premier’s Priority to reduce little volume in NSW by 2020.